spatie/docs.spatie.be-old/resources/views/laravel-html/v1/introduction.md

 <input type="text" name="name" id="name" value="John">
 ```

-A "model" can be any object that implements `ArrayAcces` — anything from a complex Eloquent model to a plain array.
+A "model" can be any object that implements `ArrayAccess` — anything from a complex Eloquent model to a plain array.